Astorias-IT/Opportunity-Engine/Readme.md

 http://localhost:8000/health
 ```

-Docker automatically checks this endpoint to ensure the service is running correctly.
+You can use this endpoint to verify that the API is running.

 ---